Gehad-Eid/Gehad-Eid/README.md

 - **📅 Content Creator App**: Organizing posts and events with a calendar view.
 - **🔍 Post Evaluation Tool**: Using AI models to analyze social media content.

-## 🌟 **Fun Facts**
-- 🎭 I love dark humor and dark romance.
-- 🧗‍♂️ I’m all about adventure and chasing dopamine-filled thrills.
-- 🖤 I’ve got a soft spot for creative coding projects.

 ## 📫 **Let’s Connect**
 - 💼 [LinkedIn](https://www.linkedin.com/in/gehadeid/)